Managing fire risk

 Transmission Vegetation and Easements Program

-Our Transmission Vegetation and Easements Program focuses on maintaining safe clearances between vegetation and transmission lines to reduce bushfire risk.
-As part of the regular inspection and maintenance program, we inspect our lines from the air using high-resolution cameras to enable light detection and ranging (LiDAR) data and aerial imagery.
-LiDAR data provides important detail of the height and type of vegetation across the transmission line easements and identifies areas where we need to manage vegetation.
-Within transmission line easements, mature tree and shrub growth of up to three metres in height is permitted.
-For vegetation above three metres in height, a safety assessment is required to ensure that minimum clearances and fuel load densities are maintained.
-Maximum height cannot exceed eight metres.
-For more information, see Vegetation management.
+As part of our regular inspection and maintenance program, we inspect our lines from the air using high-resolution cameras with light detection and ranging (LiDAR) data and aerial imagery.
+LiDAR data provides important details of the height and type of vegetation across the transmission line easements and identifies areas where we need to manage vegetation.
+Within transmission line easements, mature trees and shrubs taller than three metres in height is prohibited.

 Total Fire Ban (TFB) days